Skip to content

 Sampling rate warning

 If a device does not support direct sampling rate changes, it may be required to manually adjust the device configuration and reconnect all streams manually.
-An indication Exclamation mark on orange background is provided if the device's sampling rate does not match the global selection.
+An Exclamation mark on orange background icon is shown if the device's sampling rate does not match the global selection.

 In cases where a global sampling rate cannot be applied (e.g., when loading a network state with all devices using different sampling rates), the global sampling rate selection will display '– kHz'.

-Some devices implement an identify functionality to help locate the device.
-To invoke this feature, right-click the device row and choose 'Identify physical device (10s)'.
+Some devices implement an identification feature to help locate the device.
+This feature can be invoked by right-clicking one or multiple devices and choosing 'Identify physical device (10s)'.

 Identify device context menu